Kaiir Elam

-Kaiir Elam (/kaɪˈiːr ˈiːləm/ kai-EER-_-EE-ləm; born May 5, 2001) is an American football cornerback for the Buffalo Bills of the National Football League (NFL).
-He played college football at Florida and was drafted by the Bills in the first round of the 2022 NFL Draft.
+Kaiir Elam (/kaɪˈiːr ˈiːləm/ kai-EER-_-EE-ləm; born May 5, 2001) is an American professional football cornerback for the Dallas Cowboys of the National Football League (NFL).
+He played college football for the Florida Gators and was selected by the Buffalo Bills in the first round of the 2022 NFL draft.

-Early life and high school
+Early life

 Elam grew up in Riviera Beach, Florida, and attended The Benjamin School, where he played basketball, football, and ran track.
 As a senior, he recorded 71 tackles, three sacks and nine interceptions and was named the Palm Beach 5A-1A football defensive player of the year.
 Elam was rated the fourth best high school football prospect of his class by ESPN and committed to play college football at Florida.

 College career

-As a true freshman Elam played in all 13 of the Gators' games and made five starts, recording 11 tackles, three interceptions and four additional passes broken up and was named to the Southeastern Conference (SEC) All-Freshman Team.
+As a true freshman, Elam played in all 13 of the Gators' games and made five starts, recording 11 tackles, three interceptions and four additional passes broken up; he was named to the Southeastern Conference (SEC) All-Freshman Team.
 Elam entered his sophomore season on the Jim Thorpe Award watchlist and was named preseason second-team All-SEC.
-On January 10, 2022, Elam declared for the 2022 NFL Draft.
+On January 10, 2022, Elam declared for the 2022 NFL draft.

 Professional career

-The Buffalo Bills drafted Elam in the first round with the 23rd pick in the draft, trading up from 25th overall with the Baltimore Ravens to make the selection.
-Elam marks the fourth straight defensive player the Bills have selected with a first round pick, following Gregory Rousseau in 2021.
-He made his NFL debut in Week 1 against the Los Angeles Rams.
-He recorded his first professional interception off Kenny Pickett in Week 5 against the Pittsburgh Steelers in the 38-3 win.
-He finished his rookie season with 41 total tackles, two interceptions, and four passes defensed in 13 games.